 Fire Station #3

-The new fire station building will have a public art feature on one of its towers, the first public art piece in Las Cruces that is directly installed on a building.
-Artist Arturo Garcia's design celebrates the gift of rain, both its life-giving quality and its life-saving-ability to suppress fire.
-It utilizes shapes inspired by the Puebloan art patterns depicting rain and clouds, typically seen in weaving and pottery, giving nourishment to the Rio Grande lands.
-The art is influenced by the designs found on local tribal blankets and depict the water sprays used by firefighters.
-The art piece honors the firefighters who care for the collective good of their community and is an interpretation of a blanket used for warmth and protection.
+Fire station #3 has a newly installed public art feature on one of its towers, the first public art piece in Las Cruces that is directly installed on a building.
+"Cloud Cover" by artist Arturo Garcia celebrates the gift of water, both its life-giving quality and its life-saving-ability to suppress fire.
+The art is influenced by the designs found on local ceremonial blankets and depict the water sprays used by firefighters.
+"Cloud Cover" is an interpretation of a blanket used for warmth and protection, and honors the firefighters who care for the collective good of their community.

 "Cloud Cover" South Facing Tower Wall

 "Cloud Cover" West Facing Tower Wall

 "Cloud Cover" North Facing Tower Wall

 Visit Las Cruces Mural Project

 Visit Las Cruces recently completed a commissioned mural project that culminated with "Con Amor" by artist team Anahy Nuñez and Aaron Valenzuela.